 The most common remedy for an unlawful DUI stop, investigation, or arrest is a PC 1538.5 motion to suppress evidence.9

 A motion to suppress is based on a legal principle known as the “fruit of the poisonous tree”.
 It means that if any stage was improper (the “tree”), anything that the officer discovers as a result (the “fruit”) is tainted.
-This “fruit” is subject to “suppression.”
-When a judge “suppresses” evidence, it means that such evidence may not be used against you.

 It is important to note that PC 1538.5 motions to suppress for lack of probable cause usually are not granted in DUI cases.
-However, as Oakland DUI defense attorney John Murray10 explains:
+However, as Oakland defense attorney John Murray10 explains:

-“Many experienced California DUI defense lawyers will still run a motion to suppress for lack of probable cause for strategic reasons.
+“Many experienced California criminal defense lawyers will still run a motion to suppress for lack of probable cause for strategic reasons.
 This is an important pre-trial opportunity to cross-examine the officer and to discover any weaknesses in the prosecution’s case–weaknesses that may result in reduced or even dismissed DUI charges down the line.”

 Legal references: